cmayen/dotfiles-min/README.md

 Note from the [GitHub docs about SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys#checking-for-existing-ssh-keys).

 > By default, the filenames of supported public keys for GitHub are one of the following.
-- _id_rsa.pub_
+> - _id_rsa.pub_
-- _id_ecdsa.pub_
+> - _id_ecdsa.pub_
-- _id_ed25519.pub_
+> - _id_ed25519.pub_
+>

-For more information about generation of a new GitHub SSH key or addition of an existing key to the ssh-agent, see [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+> For more information about generation of a new GitHub SSH key or addition of an existing key to the ssh-agent, see [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-### Install Updates, Docker, DevPod, and setup keys.
+### Setup keys, install updates, Docker, and DevPod.

-Install and setup what we need on the workstation.
+The key should be already in place at `~/.ssh/id_ed25519` on the workstation.
+Install and setup what we need on this example ubuntu workstation.

 ```
 sudo apt update && sudo apt upgrade -y